 Health misinformation online and how to deal with it

 The algorithms of Amazon are recommending misinformation conspiracy and anti-vaccine propaganda.
 In consequence, people can make harmful purchases that could potentially put their health in danger.
 The issue of anti-vaccine propaganda is also a particular concern in the United States, where lively hearings were held by the Congress.
-As described by the New York Times, in Oregon, the hospital stay of a child found to have tetanus due to non vaccination cost 800 000$.
+As described by the New York Times, in Oregon, the hospital stay of a child found to have tetanus due to non-vaccination costs 800 000$.
 Also under pressure, Facebook, announced they will reduce the visibility of anti-vaccine propaganda.

 Alt-right US billionaires funding misinformation campaigns in Europe